zordicom/crisp_controllers/docs/getting_started.md

 ### Grippers

-For the gripper control you need to make sure that a ROS2 node is running that accepts commands through a topic and publishes the state of the gripper.
+For gripper control, you need to make sure that a ROS2 node is running that accepts commands through a topic and publishes the state of the gripper.
-To use a ...
+To use a:

-- Franka Hand you just need to start the demo.
+- Franka Hand, you just need to start the demo.
 An adapter is already running to allow you to control the gripper this way,
-- Dynamixel motor to control a gripper we used the well-mantained [dynamixel_hardware_interface](https://github.com/ROBOTIS-GIT/dynamixel_hardware_interface) with a position controller for the gripper.
+- Dynamixel motor to control a gripper, we used the well-maintained [dynamixel_hardware_interface](https://github.com/ROBOTIS-GIT/dynamixel_hardware_interface) with a position controller for the gripper.

 ??? example "Example gripper usage:"
     You can use the gripper in `crisp_py` with: